A Local’s Guide to Travel in the Peloponnese, Greece

 Affiliate disclosure: some of the links in this article are affiliate links.
 If you book using one of them, we’ll earn a small commission.
 All of our info is free to read and free of ads, so we appreciate it!

-Nikos Kazantzakis, the famous Greek writer, called the Peloponnese ‘the ancient acropolis of all Greece’, a land that seemed impossibly old even to the ancient Greeks.
-But be aware that this is not the Greece of democracy and philosophy.
-That honor belongs to Athens, of course.
+Nikos Kazantzakis, the famous Greek writer, called the Peloponnese ‘the ancient acropolis of all Greece’.
+This is a land that seemed impossibly old even to the ancient Greeks!

-Instead, the Peloponnese is the epicenter of Greek mythology.
+A place steeped in myths and legends, the Peloponnese is the epicenter of Greek mythology.
 Hercules and the god Hermes are said to have been born here.
-Jason and Medea lived in Corinth, home of Sisyphus, Bellerophon, and Pegasus the flying horse.
+Jason and Medea lived in Corinth, also home of Sisyphus, Bellerophon, and Pegasus the flying horse.
 Arcadia was the homeland of goat-footed Pan.

-While these may be myths, stories, and ancient history (quite literally), it all feels tangible when you’re standing there among the enormous boulders at the Lion Gate of the incredible archaeological site of Mycenae.
+While these may be the people and places of stories, it all feels tangible when you’re standing there among the enormous boulders at the Lion Gate of the incredible archaeological site of Mycenae.

 Along with its evocative archaeological sites, the natural beauty of the Peloponnese matches the high drama of its myths.
 The coastline boast some of Greece’s very best beaches, but be sure to pull yourself away from the sea and make time for walks in the countryside, where you’ll find myth-enchanted mountains, woodlands, gorges, lakes and rivers.
 These are the places that will stay in your mind and heart long after you’ve returned from your travels.